(To download document, click on the download button at the end of this document. To download the audio, click on the three dots just below.)

 No one has the authority to terminate the current experiment, nor would they even if most people knew it was happening and felt it should be stopped.
 Too many people’s lives—most importantly, their sense of identity and where they belong—depend on the experiment continuing.
 So, the experiment will have to run its course, regardless of the outcome.

-If it turns out that humans can control their destiny by subjugating each other to prescribed laws, then, in about a million years or so, mankind will likely inhabit the far reaches of the universe.
+If it turns out that humans can control their destiny by subjugating each other to prescribed laws, thus survive without access to their innate wisdom, then, in about a million years or so, mankind will likely inhabit the far reaches of the universe.
 There is nothing to stop us.
 The problem is that people who rely on legal systems to survive live in distrust of the human spirit.
 Consequently, they will be just as emotionally homeless when living on distant planets as we are here on Mother Earth.
 What’s the point of inhabiting any planet if we don’t have spiritual homes, thus are unable to experience the contentment through which our emotional intelligence rewards us for serving life?

 Allowing life to unfold, naturally, makes sense, a reader might agree.
 But the question remains: How can we find contentment in our lifetimes?
 Although there is no ready answer to that question, some relief can be found in understanding the nature of our problem.
 If we realize that our unnatural state of suffering is caused by institutional subjugation—not because we are evil—it may begin relieving us of the guilt and shame buried so deeply in our psyches that we are virtually unaware of the alienation and estrangement it causes, estrangement even from our own innate sensibilities.
 And, since this observation applies universally, it also relieves us of the burden of having to figure out who is to blame for our suffering.